Last reviewed: 2025-12-08 / Plakar v1.0.6

 2. Alerting

-When logged in and alerting is enabled, Plakar sends non-sensitive metadata to the Plakar servers each time you run a backup, restore, sync, or maintenance.
+When logged in and alerting is enabled, Plakar sends non-sensitive metadata to Plakar’s servers whenever you run backup, restore, sync, or maintenance operations.

-This ensures you’ll be notified promptly if something fails — especially useful for individuals and small teams without dedicated monitoring.
+Alerting notifies you quickly if something breaks — especially useful for individuals and small teams without dedicated monitoring.

 How to log in